ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 1. Trampoline Weight Limit

-Why?
-Springfree’s smaller Trampolines have a 175-pound single jumper weight limit, and their medium-big Trampolines have a weight limit of 220 pounds.
+Springfree’s smaller Trampolines have a 175-pound single jumper weight limit (1,300-pound total weight capacity and their medium-big Trampolines have a single jumper weight limit of 220 pounds (1,500-pound total weight capacity).

 1. Bounce Quality

-Springfree’s bounce quality is on par in height with most spring trampolines.
-They do offer a smoother, less jarring bounce than trampolines with springs because of the mat rods.
+Springfree's bounce is smoother, less jarring and quieter than trampolines with springs because of the mat rods.

 1. Trampoline Installation